RoderickQiu/wnr-guide/docs/guide/1-basic-usage.md

 When there is only 1 minute left, a notification is sent.

+**If you quit while executing a task, the task will automatically resume the next time you open it.
+If you turn on lock mode or full screen focus mode, you will not be able to exit**.

 <img src="https://i.loli.net/2020/01/22/YI6zWNqBCgiK1TR.png"/><br />

 When the time ends, a warning is given.